popolee0513/CS224N/README.md

 ### CS224N
 **Implement common NLP techniques**
-- apply skip-gram and negative sampling to implement word2vector algorithm
+- Apply skip-gram and negative sampling to implement word2vector algorithm
-- use encoder-decoder with attention mechanism to build NMT system
+- Use encoder-decoder with attention mechanism to build NMT system
-- pretrain and finetune mini-gpt for specific QA task
+- Pretrain and finetune mini-gpt for specific QA task
-- finetine BERT for QA
+- FinetUne BERT for QA